Skip to content

 LLM-evaluated "is it due?"

-Instead of parsing cron expressions, processSchedules(dbPath, config, workerId) (src/worker/schedules.ts) first claims each enabled schedule via an atomic UPDATE schedules SET claimed_by=?1 WHERE id=?2 AND (claimed_at IS NULL OR claimed_at < stale_cutoff) AND (last_run_at IS NULL OR last_run_at < now - min_interval) RETURNING *.
+Instead of parsing cron expressions, processSchedules(projectDir, config, workerId) (src/worker/schedules.ts) walks schedules/<id>.md, filters to enabled: true and a schedule_min_interval_seconds window past last_run_at, and tries O_EXCL on schedules/.locks/<id>.lock for each.
 Only the worker that wins the claim evaluates that schedule — so two concurrent workers evaluating the same schedule never produce duplicate task batches.

 Once a worker holds the claim, it asks the model: